EDIflyer/linux-notes/docs/general-notes/tailscale.md

             bridge-fd 0
             up ip route add 192.168.2.150/32 via 192.168.1.200
         ```

+If using a fixed IP address for the LXC there can be issues with the Tailscale service not working properly after reboot of the container.
+This doesn't seem to be such an issue with DHCP.

+Running `touch /etc/.pve-ignore.resolv.conf` within the LXC filesystem will tell Proxmox not to overwrite `/etc/resolv.conf`.

+If running into issues with it still failing after container restart then create a systemd service to call a restart script on boot:

+??? example "tailscale-restart.service"
+    ``` bash
+    --8<-- "docs/general-notes/scripts/tailscale-restart.service"
+    ```

+??? example "tailscale-restart.sh"
+    ``` bash
+    --8<-- "docs/general-notes/scripts/tailscale-restart.sh"
+    ```

+Then run the following to install and enable the service:

+??? example "Install/enable service"
+    ``` bash
+    cp tailscale-restart.service /etc/systemd/system/
+    systemctl daemon-reload
+    systemctl enable tailscale-restart.service
+    ```

 ## LAN access on Windows
 There's an issue with the interface metric being set to auto on Windows which causes LAN traffic to try and go via the Tailnet, either slowing it down or making it impossible to access local resources if there is no subnet router in place.